Last updated Sept. 29, 2017.

 In these instances, it’s advisable for the potential whistleblower to consult an attorney or relevant governing body to determine whether the employer is acting illegally before making a formal complaint.
-In the foregoing example, for instance, our nurse could call the State nursing board and ask what cleaning practices are mandated by law.
-Or, she could consult a healthcare malpractice attorney about when failure to clean violates a common law standard of care.
+In the foregoing example, for instance, our nurse could call the state nursing board and ask what cleaning practices are mandated by law.
+Or, she could consult a medical malpractice attorney about when failure to clean violates a common law standard of care.

 Optimally, to prove the “reasonableness” of his or her concern, a whistleblower should be able to point to a violation of a written statute or regulation promulgated by a federal or state authority.
 Recommended protocols or “best practices” issued by professional boards will carry much less weight.

 2) Report the conduct to the proper authority or authorities.

 You cannot sustain a whistleblower claim by simply grousing to your co-workers about your employer’s conduct.
 Instead, the language of CEPA makes clear that you need to complain to a “supervisor” or, failing that, to a “public body.”